Differentiation: worksheet templates and labels - ROAD theme

 - Use the worksheet templates as a handout when you’re up to that part of your lesson.

 - Ask students to collect their homework from the tray (level) they think is most appropriate for them.

 Honestly, using this method is awesome!
-Less able students enjoy it because they have been able to complete everything that was necessary that lesson (“Smooth Road”), while the more able students feel extended and enriched (“Winding Road”).
+Less able students enjoy it because they have been able to complete everything that was necessary that lesson (“Smooth road”), while the more able students feel extended and enriched (“Rugged road”).
 YOU feel great because you’ve just differentiated your lesson like a boss!